BentoBoxWorld/docs/docs/FAQ.md

 If you start seeing superflat chunks being generated in your world, then it is because the world generator is not working for the world anymore.
 There are a few reasons why this may be the case.
 They are ordered according to their likeliness.

-**We strongly recommend you to revert to backups made prior to this situation**.
+**We strongly recommend you revert to backups made prior to this situation**.
-Although we are providing additional instructions to help recover from such an event in case you do not have backups available, we **do not guarantee their effectiveness**.
+Although we are providing instructions to help recover from such an event in case you do not have backups available, we **do not guarantee their effectiveness**.
 Moreover, these solutions are **designed to address the problem as much as possible, however, ignoring the impact on performance or player islands**.
 Use them knowingly.

+As a quick fix, there is a setting in the admin settings console to remove super flat chunks.
+This is the main tool to fix the damage, but unless you fix the root cause it will just cause super lag and never fix the issue properly.

 In any case, **stop your server immediately to prevent further damage from being done to your worlds**.